-Clustering on Google Maps refers to combining nearby markers together to form one new marker with a number (generally the number of pins) to indicate the density of locations for a certain zoom level.
 The new marker is either a pie chart to indicate the types of markers that form it or a single color to represent all the markers are the same type.
-The type of marker is defined by the data; one color could represent the type of restaurant (such as: burgers, tacos, pizza, etc).
+The type of marker is defined by the data;

 EasyMapMaker uses grid based clustering with the position of the cluster located at the average position of the pins in the cluster.
-This means two clusters can overlap if there is a high density of pins near each other.

 Clustering is automatically enabled when there are more than 150 pins, but this option can be disabled.